 The official and only place to buy Hamilton tickets for London is here.

-3. Be prepared to buy before 12 noon
+3. Be prepared to buy before the on-sale time

 Have everything ready so as soon as those tickets hit your basket you are ready to buy!